ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 ### Local Identifiers

 If the identifier applies to something like the organization of your local freezer and is generally not intended to be a useful component of the Extended Specimen Network, then a local identifier type (such as [AF](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#af) or [NK](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type#nk) is appropriate.
-These generally have locally-meaningful rules and do not need (and are not allowed) and issued agent.
+These generally have locally-meaningful rules and do not need (and are not allowed) an issued agent.

 ### Arctos References